 These Modern Times in February, 2020 – Tom, Johan, Lars, Björn and Kristofer

 These Modern Times is a Swedish indie rock band with curiosity to blend genres.
-The sound is dark and colorful.
+The sound is dark, but peaceful.
 There’s no style loyalty, but there’s definitely an echo of new wave and a nod towards some of the heroes from the 70’s and 80’s independent music scenes.

 As the band formed in 2015, it was decided to keep as much freedom as possible over every part of the creative process.
-Lyrical content and melodies are important to the band, and so are the visuals, which are given strong color and playful patterns.
+Lyrical content and melodies are important to the band, and so are the visuals, which are in strong color with playful patterns.
 This deliberately contrasts the slight touch of melancholy that runs through music and lyrics.

 Images, still or moving, are always around.
 Initially, used as backdrops during gigs to add an element of theatricality and drama.